smck83/expurgate/README.md

 ## Docker CLI
 ### Step 1 - Create A + NS records
-Create an A record e.g. spf-ns.yourdomain.com and point it to the public IP that will be hosting your expurgate-rbldnsd container on UDP/53 - you may wish to use [dnsdist](https://dnsdist.org/) in front of RBLDNSD to serve both TCP and UDP but also deal with DDoS.
+1)Create an A record e.g. spf-ns.yourdomain.com and point it to the public IP that will be hosting your expurgate-rbldnsd container on UDP/53 - you may wish to use [dnsdist](https://dnsdist.org/) in front of RBLDNSD to serve both TCP and UDP but also deal with DDoS.

     spf-ns.yourdomain.com.
 IN A 192.0.2.1

-Then point your NS records of _spf.yourdomain.com to the A record, this will be what you set for `ZONE=` for expurgate-rbldnsd e.g.
+2)Then point your NS records of _spf.yourdomain.com to the A record, this will be what you set for `ZONE=` for expurgate-rbldnsd e.g.

     _spf.yourdomain.com.
 IN NS spf-ns.yourdomain.com